huanshankeji/exposed-gadt-mapping/README.md

 "com.huanshankeji:exposed-gadt-mapping:$libraryVersion"
 ```

-### **Important note**
+### **Important note : compabitility with Exposed**

 If you encounter issues likely caused by compatibility with Exposed, please try using the same version of Exposed this library depends on.
-The current Exposed version is v1.0.0-rc-2.
+For v0.4.0, the current Exposed version is v1.0.0-rc-2.

 ## Basic usage guide